Cyphrme/Coze/docs/coze_vs.md

+# Coze Vs "X" Disclaimer
+We have a lot of respect for the various projects in the space.
+Many projects have noble goals and we're thankful they exists.
+We also don't think it's cool to "take a dump" all over someone else's work when the authors have worked so hard to bring value, freely, to everyone.

+We also think it's important to give specific reason why Coze's design is different from other projects.
+In this document, we attempt to give specific reasons why Coze was needed.

+# Why not "x"?

+## signify (OpenBSD):
+ - No browser implementations.
+ - No algorithm agility.
+ - Not JSON.

 # Coze vs JOSE

+We have a lot of respect for JOSE.
+We think its goals are noble and we're glad it exists.

 ## Why JOSE is awesome.
 - Has the goal of doing crypto in a somewhat human readable paradigm.
 - Has the goal of updating old standards that are hard to use and sometimes